 Think green Consider your impact during all stages of event planning, implementation and execution.
 Consider the environment wherever there is scope to do so.

 Be proud of your efforts Inform your guests and attendees of your commitment to environmental sustainability.
-In addition to introducing the function and explaining emergency procedures, state the venue’s resources for good environmental practice, for example, recycling bin locations and the environmental measures you have taken, such as reduced greenhouse emissions or waste minimisation.
-Clearly label when food is organic, fair trade and/or local.
+In addition to introducing the function and explaining emergency procedures, state the venue’s resources for good environmental practice.
+For example, recycling bin locations and the environmental measures you have taken, such as reduced greenhouse emissions or waste minimisation.
+Clearly label food that is organic, fair trade and/or local.